A Surge of New French Restaurants Floods the D.C. Market

 Following an extensive interior and menu makeover, Sofitel’s newly revamped French bistro revived service in March with its original chef Kevin Lalli back in charge.
 Lobby-level Opaline, which translates to different types of glass in French, first debuted across from manicured Lafayette Square park in 2018.
 After straying a bit from French cuisine over the years, the White House-adjacent restaurant and bar returned to its roots with a 40-item menu change.
 Butternut squash agnolotti, P.E.I. mussels, endive salads, and duck fat potatoes join daily specials like roasted half chicken, cassoulet, braised short ribs, lobster risotto, and beef bourguignon.

-What to order: Oysters, build-your-own charcuterie and cheese plates, French onion soup, foie gras parfait, escargots, steak or tuna tartare, duck à l’orange, steak frites, gooey Gruyere burgers, and a croque-monsieur.
+What to order: Oysters, build-your-own charcuterie and cheese plates, French onion soup, foie gras parfait, escargots, steak or tuna tartare, duck à l’orange, steak frites, gooey Gruyere burgers, croque-monsieur

 Maman